 Use one of these seat organisers, they strap onto the back of the drivers or passenger seat and you can store all the equipment you will need in here.

 As an added tip, make sure you keep it on the back of a seat that your kids can’t reach, or it will end up all over the car when they are older!

-Talking of them being older, a bracket to hold a tablet is an awesome idea!
+Talking of them being older, a is an awesome idea!